piotrowskiadam/souffleur/souffleur_chrome/README.md

 - `Ctrl+Shift+L`: Toggle the Side Panel
 - `Alt+Shift+P`: Open the spotlight overlay

+*(You can customize these shortcuts by navigating to `chrome://extensions/shortcuts` in your browser.)*

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.